Boreohesperus: Distribution

 The westernmost species, B. capensis, occurs throughout the North West Cape.
 B. furcosus is known from Mount Minnie, in the Pilbara region.
 B. undulatus and B. delicatus co-occur in an area of Pilbara, the only two sympatric species of the genus.
-Furthest east is B. curiosus is only known from the Mount Elvire area in Pilbara.
+Furthest east is B. curiosus, which is only known from the Mount Elvire area in Pilbara.
 The sixth species, B. dubitalis, occurs only on Barrow Island, where it is widespread and abundant.